Orphans of the Storm: Critical reception

 The New York Times wrote: "As the vivid scenes of the historically colored melodrama flashed one after another on the screen everyone surely felt that Griffith was himself again" but added "The seasoned spectator, no matter how he may let himself go, knows that every delay is a device to heighten the suspense and every advantage given the rescuers is calculated to evoke his cheers (...) whatever he does, he is not surprised when the girl is saved".

 In a retrospective review, Pauline Kael described it as an epic spectacle, "a marvellous, expensively produced mixture of melodrama and sentimentality, with duels, kidnappings, the storming of the Bastille, and Lillian Gish being saved from the guillotine."
 She made the assessment that it was "not one of Griffith's greatest", but it nonetheless contains memorable sequences of "theatrical sublimity".

+On the review aggregator website Rotten Tomatoes, 88% of 17 critics' reviews are positive.

 In popular culture

-In Spike Jones' skit "The Late Late Late Movies" (Mercury F-55191), "Billy Playtex" announces that night's feature as "'Orphans of the Storm'", starring the Gish Sisters!
+In the 1960 Spike Jones parody recording "The Late Late Late Movies" (Liberty F-55191), "Billy Playtex" announces the night's feature as "Orphans of the Storm, starring the Gish Sisters!
 And introducing, Elmo Lincoln!"
-(Actually, Lincoln did not appear in this film.)
-This is a parody of the fact many stations would air very old movies (even forty-year-old silent pictures), as the movie studios forbade TV from playing first-run features at the time the record was made in 1960.
+(Lincoln did not actually appear in the film.)
+This reflected the contemporary practice among movie studios, limiting features aired on TV to very old movies (even forty-year-old silent pictures).